-10 Language, Literacy and Numeracy (LLN)
+11 Language, Literacy and Numeracy (LLND)

-LLN support is available to provide students with advice and support services in the provision of language, literacy and numeracy assessment services.
-Student's needing assistance with their learning should be identified upon enrolment.
+LLND support is available to provide students with advice and support services in the provision of language, literacy, numeracy and digital assessment services.
+Students needing assistance with their learning should be identified upon enrolment.
 Trainers and staff within the RTO can provide students with support to assist the student throughout the learning process.

-Language, Literacy and Numeracy skills are generally included and identified in Training Products and accredited course programs.
+Language, Literacy and Numeracy and Digital skills are generally included and identified in Training Products and accredited course programs.
 In identifying language, literacy and numeracy requirements, students are required to have basic skills in: